- The FDA recently issued the new FSMA Proposed Rule for Food Traceability, increasing its track and trace requirements for food manufacturers.

 While the new standard will further protect human safety, it also comes with added stress.
-Food manufacturers must adopt new compliance measures as quickly as possible or put their business at risk.
+Food manufacturers must adopt new measures to become FSMA compliant as quickly as possible or put their business at risk.

-More than ever, food companies are turning to traceability software to ensure compliancy, automate track-and-trace, and ensure customer trust.
+More than ever, food companies are turning to traceability software to ensure compliance, automate track-and-trace, and ensure customer trust.

 Food manufacturers must be able to locate contaminated food ingredients and finished products in the event of a recall.
 With the COVID-19 pandemic, contamination risk is at an all-time high.